nhancox/nodeship-prompt/development-plans.md

 - Toggle counts of each type of status flag
 - Stash status (in a TODO)
 - Custom status flags (in a TODO)
-- Show SHA shorthand if detached (in a TODO)

 ### Proposed